FrostyZz/FrostyZz/README.md

 Hi, I'm Landon, a self-taught developer from the United States.

-- 🔭 I’m currently working on different features for [Baritone](https://github.com/cabaletta/baritone#readme), [MC@H](https://minecraftathome.com/), and other miscellaneous things.
+- 🔭 I have worked on different features for [Baritone](https://github.com/cabaletta/baritone#readme), [MC@H](https://minecraftathome.com/), and other miscellaneous things.

 **Languages and Tools:**